Zaynab Fawwaz: Philosophical and political views

 Fawwaz was constantly preoccupied with public issues and debated to defend women's rights.
 She demanded to preserve women's rights in participating in political and intellectual issues.

 At a certain period, the country of Algeria entered a state of famine and economic crisis.
 All these factors triggered Fawwaz to call the Egyptians to help the Algerian citizens.

-Zaynab was one of Mustafa Kamel's primary supporters.
+Zaynab was one of Mustafa Kamil's primary supporters.
 She always was thrived and eager to attend his speeches.
 Zaynab highly influenced Mustafa and changed his speeches forms.
 His speeches were previously addressed to "men" and became addressed to "ladies and gentlemen".
 It was all because of Zaynab that the presence and value of women became real.

 Qasim Amin and Zaynab Fawwaz had similar views in their published articles.
 Fawwaz criticized many factors that were prevailing back then: the elimination of women's free will, the obligation of the veil upon them, and preventing them from a proper education...
 In addition, Fawwaz complained about the fact that women were prevented from exercising any political, social, national, and cultural role and thus limiting them to household works.
 All this implied that ignorance was being imposed on all women back then.
 Qasim Amin supported Zaynab when he published his two books "Women's Liberation" and "The New Woman" which reinforced the liberation of women.
 It is well-known that Zaynab's letters on women's issues were published in the Egyptian newspapers before 1892.
 However, Qasimm Amin did not publish his book "The Liberation of Women" until 1898.

 Recognitions

-Unfortunately, it is hard to track the real influence and impact that Zaynab had on her surrounding.
+Unfortunately, it is hard to track the real influence and impact that Zaynab had on her surroundings.
 Many Syrian researchers and writers have said that they've heard of Zaynab's name but her writings remain strange to them.
 However, Zaynab did leave an impact on many people in Syria, where a school was named after her.

 Also, most of Zaynab's writings are not present in any library and remain forgotten.
 It's believed that this neglect towards Zaynab's publications is due to her social class.
 Zaynab belonged to a less fortunate family and lived a very simple and modest life.